 Feel free to share this solution online and help more of your friends upgrade their OS disk without reinstalling the Windows:

 Solution 2.
-Transfer Windows to Another Drive With Windows System Image Tool
+Using Windows System Image Tool

 Duration: 30 minutes - 1 and a half an hour or so.

 #Phase 1.
-Create Windows 10 System Image to An External Hard Drive
+Create Windows 10 System Image

 Step 1.
 Connect an empty external hard drive to your PC.